-Although there is no required undergraduate major for the partnerships or transfer programs mentioned, each institution will have their own GPA requirement and a list of required pre-requisite coursework that must be completed prior to admission.
+Aside from the three undergraduate majors listed for the partnerships or transfer programs mentioned, each institution will have their own GPA requirement and a list of required pre-requisite coursework that must be completed prior to admission.
 Some programs accept AP/CLEP/other transfer credits, while others do not.
 Students should contact their desired engineering school directly for specific pre-requisite requirements, transfer equivalencies, or other questions.